Skip to content

 What is the importance of hypotheses in A/B testing?

-Hypotheses are important in A/B testing because they provide a framework for testing and evaluating different variations.
+Hypotheses are important because they provide a framework for testing and evaluating different variations.
 A hypothesis is a statement that predicts the outcome of the A/B test based on a specific change or modification.
 By formulating testable hypotheses, you can prioritise and focus your testing efforts, ensuring that each test provides meaningful insights and contributes to the overall optimisation process.

 How do I formulate testable hypotheses for my A/B test?